Career and Technical Education

 Prerequisite: Teaching II

-Description: This course provides an opportunity for students to develop skills to teach and guide others.
+Description: This course continues to provide opportunities for students to develop skills to teach and guide others.
 Coursework includes the opportunity for students to create and develop teaching objectives, design lesson plans, and experience teaching in a controlled environment.
 Students examine and practice teaching strategies, learning styles, time management and planning strategies, presentation and questioning skills, classroom management, and evaluation techniques.
-This course requires students to complete field base work at local elementary schools, daycares, or preschools.
+This course requires students to complete field base work at local school.
+This could include preschool through high school opportunities.

 Grade: 12